-- Other exit topics
+- Grades and other exit topics

 - Students will be available to assist research teachers during their free periods or before or after their regularly scheduled school day.
 Each period of work counts as one point toward your final grade.
 A period of work may require a full 45 minutes or a fraction thereof.

 - Seniors should plan to complete 10 periods of service in each marking period or obtain an equivalent number of points through other means.
 More periods will result in a higher grade — fewer periods, a lower grade.

 - Students may perform additional periods of service to substitute for the St. Joseph's College Poster Session or NYCSEF in the event of illness or failure to qualify.